MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 <a href="https://oshpark.com/shared_projects/HG0wx2nt">This board can also be ordered from OSH Park,</a> but you should sand down the edges of the cartridge to chamfer them yourself before inserting them in a console.

+<a href="https://oshpark.com/shared_projects/PbgHOTz9">Here is the OSH Park page for the untested v1.2 boards.</a>

 <img width="1024" height="512" alt="image" src="https://github.com/user-attachments/assets/2300fe96-6ca6-4500-a0a3-ee543712809f" />

 <a href="https://www.retrorgb.com/determining-the-build-quality-of-a-game-cartridge.html">(Image taken from RetroRGB)</a>